abi98213/CS-250/README.md

 # CS-250

-A Search Engine implementation using xml files as input.
+A Search Engine implementation using xml files as input.<br />
 Structure of valid input xml.
 ```xml
 <collection>